 The Lost Tribe Predators were a type of Predators who hunted together in Los Angeles in the late 90ties.
 They had darker skin than the Classic Predators and liked to use different types of weapons to hunt their human prey.
 Their weapons included the disc, speargun and combi-stick.
 They were also more reckless and left some of their weapons behind for humans to find and use.
 The Lost Tribe Predators left Earth in their ship in 1997 to an unknown location and their future in the Predator timeline is unknown.
-The Lost Tribe Predators show up only in Predator 2.
+The Lost Tribe Predators showed up only in Predator 2.

 Young Blood Predator

 The young blood Predators are juvenile Predators who have not been blooded yet.
 This means they have not participated in an official hunt to gain them a blooded status.
 Usually, on this hunt the Xenomorphs are being hunted.
 Although inexperienced, the Young Bloods use a multitude of different weapons, but are more focused on their melee capabilities.
 This is most likely to bring fourth a challenging hunt.
 Often, the young blood Predators are killed on their first hunt like happened in Antartica in 2004 in the events of the Alien vs. Predator movie.
 Of the three young bloods Celtic and Chopper were killed outright by Xenomorphs while Scar managed to last a bit longer.